canzarlab/Specter/README.md

 ## Analyze multimodal clustering from Specter

-This tutorial will demonstrate the annotation of cell type using the results produced by Specter on a data of CITE-seq data from human healthy PBMCs (Mimitou et al., 2019).
+This tutorial will demonstrate the annotation of cell types using the results produced by Specter.
+We analyze a CITE-seq data from healthy human PBMCs (Mimitou et al., 2019).
 We use Seurat R package for data preprocessing and visualization.

 ### Load library and data